FraidoonOmarzai/Lung-Infection/README.md

     ```

 10. **Model Log Production**
     - get the best model
+    - best of the accuracy on the validation set, registered model in different stages
+    - get the best model and save it in local disk